 Instructions

-2. Take a large mixing bowl and add the butter, sugar, eggs, gluten free flour, xanthan gum, gluten free baking powder and vanilla - mix well until combined, either with a wooden spoon or an electric hand whisk.
+• Then add the eggs, flour, xanthan gum, baking powder and 1 tsp vanilla - mix well until combined, either with a wooden spoon or an electric hand whisk.
 The mix should smooth, lump-free and a pale colour.
+Now stir in 90ml of the soured cream.

-Allow to cool for 10 minutes before removing the gluten free blueberry cake from the tin, then place on a wire rack to cook completely.
+• Allow to cool for 10 minutes before removing the gluten free blueberry cake from the tin, then place on a wire rack to cook completely.

-5. Once the gluten free blueberry cake has cooled, you can make the frosting to ice it.
-Take a bowl and beat the cream cheese, icing sugar (sifted) and soured cream until the mixture is smooth.
-Spread atop the cake and scatter with the remaining blueberries to finish.
-Ta daaaa!
+• Once the gluten free blueberry cake has cooled, you can make the frosting to ice it.
+Take a bowl and beat the cream cheese, icing sugar (sifted), sour cream and 0.5 tsp vanilla until the mixture is smooth.

-If you enjoyed making this cake, why not try one of my other gluten free baking recipes while you are here:
+• If you enjoyed making this cake, why not try one of my other gluten free baking recipes while you are here:

 Happy baking! x